ptorru/octoml-cli-tutorials/tutorials/README.md

 ## Inference on Cloud

-Finally, run inferences on the container deployed to EKS
+Finally, run inferences on the container deployed to the cluster.

 Once the helm deploy completes, port-forward the EKS deployment's triton GRPC endpoint to localhost: